juju/docs/src/en/contributing.md

 # How to write docs!

 Contributing to the docs is really easy because it is all written in HTML5.
 In a very minimal way too - you will find most of the source documents are very straightforward and human-readable, if you just want to dip in and change a paragraph or add some extra info.

 Below is a list of the current style conventions in use in the docs.

-Text is just written using standard &LT;p&GT; tags
+> Text is just written using standard <p&GT; tags

 ## Sections